Home

 In addition, calcium for children plays a major role in the development of good teeth, and in maintaining other healthy bodily functions, such as muscle contraction, transmission of messages through the nerves, and the release of hormones.

-It is vital to give your child as much calcium as possible from young, so that he will start his adult life with the strongest bones possible.
+It is vital to give your childas much calcium as possible from young, so that he will start his adult life with the strongest bones possible.

 Why Calcium for Children Is Crucial?

 Calcium is mostly present in our bones.
 Indeed, bones are made up of more than 50% calcium.
-If your child does not have enough calcium, his blood calcium level will
+If your child does not have enough calcium, his blood calcium level will be low, and his body will draw the calcium from his bones to ensure normal cell function.

-Importance of A High-Deposit Bone 'Savings Bank'
+Importance of AHigh-Deposit Bone 'Savings Bank'

 According to the Health Promotion Board (HPB), Singapore, our bones are like a bank where bone tissue is 'deposited' and 'withdrawn'.